obfuscar/docs/getting-started/configuration.rst

 HideStrings         Whether to hide strings.
 OptimizeMethods     Whether to optimize methods.
 SuppressIldasm      Whether to include an attribute for ILDASM to indicate that assemblies are obfuscated.
+AnalyzeXaml         Whether to analyze XAML related metadata for obfuscation.
 =================== ===========================================================

 Variables, InPath and OutPath